codref/kuzu/README.md

 - Serializable ACID transactions
 - Wasm (WebAssembly) bindings for fast, secure execution in the browser

-Kuzu was initially developed by Kùzu Inc..
-It is available under a permissible license.
+Kuzu was initially developed by Kùzu Inc. It is available under a permissible license.

 ## Docs and Blog